Nepiki/Guides/Zillion-(SMS).md

 _Get JJ, Apple and Champ all to level 8_

-Collect seven Level up items with each character to get this achievement.
+Collect seven level up items with each character to get this achievement.
 Be cautious not to let a character get too many excess level ups.
-There are only four extra Level up items in the game.
+There are only four extra level up items in the game.

 ***